 Life insurance if purchased as a stand-alone policy is not tax-deductible for the self-employed.
 However, income protection insurance and business expense cover are both tax deductible as stand-alone policies.

 As most businesses are unique, it’s important to speak to a financial adviser to assess your situation and work out the cover that best meets your needs.
-If you are not sure who to talk to you, could always ask your Accountant or General Insurance Broker to refer you to an adviser.
+If you are not sure who to talk to you, could always ask your Accountant or General Insurance Broker to refer you to a financial adviser.